Skip to content Skip to footer

 Bachelor's Program - Space Engineering

-Space is one of the fastest-growing technological sectors in the world, creating demand for engineers who can combine technology, innovation, and systems thinking!
+The space sector is one of the fastest-growing technological industries in the world, creating great opportunities for engineers who can combine technology, innovation, and critical thinking.

-Space Engineering is a unique programme for students who want to create technologies used in satellites, space missions, autonomous systems, and next-generation infrastructure.
-Join a new era of engineers shaping how humanity explores, understands, and uses space!
+Space Engineering is an innovative programme for students who want to develop technologies used in satellites, space missions, autonomous systems, and the infrastructure of the future.

 Bachelor's Programme in Space Engineering

-By combining these areas within a single, coherent programme, students gain a system-level understanding of how complete space missions are designed, built, and operated.
+By combining multiple engineering domains, the programme gives you a practical and comprehensive understanding of how modern space missions are designed, built, and operated.

 Quick Facts